gucedac/uceda-campos-etal-2022-microorganisms/README.md

 If you find any of the describe pipelines useful in your research, please cite the following reference according to the scripts you use:

 - Uceda-Campos, G., Feitosa-Junior, O.R., Santiago, C. R. N., Pierry, P.M., Zaini, P.A., de Santana, W.O., Mar-tins-Jr, J., Barbosa, D., Digiampietri, L. A., Setubal, J.C., da Silva, A.M.
-Comparative genomics of Xylella fastidiosa explores determinants of host-specificity and expands its mobile genetic elements repertoire Microorganisms 2022, 10, x. https://doi.org/10.3390/xxxxx (under peer review).
+Comparative genomics of <i>Xylella fastidiosa</i> explores determinants of host-specificity and expands its mobile genetic elements repertoire Microorganisms 2022, 10, x. https://doi.org/10.3390/xxxxx (under peer review).

 ---